 Because of this, it is probably a good idea to contact a company ahead of time and avoid the risk of not finding one when you need it, or having to settle with a high fare.

-If you happen to be stuck in a place where you can't seem to flag down a cab, call one of the companies below.
+If you happen to be stuck in a place where you can't seem to flag down a taxi, contact one of the phone numbers found below.

 The cost of your ride will vary by driver since there are no meters or set rates, but in general, you can expect to get around town for less than $3.00 USD.